Jose-Sabater/marketeer/README.md

-# Merketeer -- Sentiment Analysis related to stocks"
+# Merketeer :mag_right: :computer: :smiley: Sentiment Analysis related to stocks"

 ## This project is subdivided in three sections:
 ### Scraping